Harun el-Raschid Bey

-Harun el-Raschid Bey, born Wilhelm Hintersatz (May 26, 1886 – March 29, 1963) was a German officer and SS Standartenführer, born in Senftenberg, Brandenburg (some sources claim that he was Austrian).
+Harun el-Raschid Bey (born Wilhelm Hintersatz; May 26, 1886 – March 29, 1963) was a German officer and SS Standartenführer, born in the city of Arwi near to Senftenberg, Brandenburg (some sources claim that he was Austrian).
 During World War II, he commanded the Osttürkischer Waffenverband division of the SS.

 World War I and Interwar

 El-Raschid was born Wilhelm Hintersatz in Brandenburg in 1886.
 During the First World War, he converted to Islam while serving with the general staff of the Ottoman Empire with Enver Pasha.
 During his time there, he developed an admiration for Otto Liman von Sanders, whom he had met.
 El-Raschid later wrote a sentimental biography of Sanders, published in Berlin in 1932.
 He was a military officer serving both the Germans and the Ottomans.
 In 1919, he took the name of Harun el-Raschid Bey, the name he was listed by in the Dienstalterslisten der SS.
 According to one source, el-Raschid became a Turk when he was adopted by a Turkish family and was a heavy bomber pilot during the war.

 Islamic mobilization during the war influenced el-Raschid.
 He became involved with former Muslim POWs at Wünsdorf Camp after the war ended, and had served the Italian intelligence in the 1930s in Abyssinia.
 He believed that he had the "trust of the native Mohammedans", who saw in him "a fellow believer, who prayed without timidity in their mosque".
 He wanted to cut the "Achilles' heel" of Germany's enemy, England, who he saw as its most dangerous threat, which was, to him, Islam.
 During his activities in the Islamic world, el-Raschid believed that his belief in Islam and his connection to Muslims was his key "instrument" in gaining their trust.